End-to-End Entity Detection with Proposer and Regressor: Experiments

 We also evaluate the model on the GENIA dataset to see how attention heads affect the results.
 All of the models were trained using $5$ epochs with sizes of kernels and the number of layers equal $[2,3]$ and $3$ relatively.
 The association between the number of heads and model performance is demonstrated in Figure \ref{num_heads}.
 Our model produces the best results when the number of heads equals $8$.
 So we set it equal to $8$ for other experiments.

-Similarly, the longer the length of the model, the more the performance of recognizing the entity is affected by the number of attention heads.
+Similarly, the longer the length of the entity, the more the performance of recognition is affected by the number of attention heads.
 It is because the number of attention heads directly affects the iterative process of the regressor, which is indispensable for long entities.